teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 > <hands-on-title>Add the relevant tags to the tutorial_tags file</hands-on-title>
 > 1. Open or create a file named `tutorial_tags` in your comunity metadata folder (`communities/<your community>/metadata/tutorial_tags`)
 > 2. Add the name of the tags relevant to your community in the `tutorial_tags` file, with 1 tag per row
+> (See above for how to identify the appropriate tags)
 >
 >    For example:
 >    ```